 Also on the program are the world premieres of pieces by young composers Lewis Mosley and Josephine Macken, as well as Strauss's 'Dance of the Seven Veils' and Ravel's 'Introduction' and 'Allegro' for wind, strings and harp.

-Every ticket — $30 for adults; $10 for students and under 30s — includes free drinks, courtesy of Newtown-based brewer Young Henrys and are available until the bar sells out.
+Every ticket — $30 for adults; $10 for students and under 30s — includes a free drink, courtesy of Newtown-based brewer Young Henrys

 Images: Christie Brewster